GarryLed/IoT-team-collaboration-project/README.md

 * Create a sketch of the proposed hardware setup

 ### Proposed code design:
-Below is an image of initial code design using the potentiometer, led, and a lcd screen that displays a warning message when tempertaure goes above a certain number:
+Below are two images of the initial code design using the potentiometer, led, and a lcd screen that displays a warning message when tempertaure goes above a certain number:

 **When temperature is withing normal range:**
 ![Alt text](image.png)

-**When temperature gets too hot**
+**When temperature gets too hot:**
 ![Alt text](image-1.png)

 **Here is the link to the code for the above design:**